Skip to main content

-The pebbles can then be made into pendants, necklaces, bracelets, and rings.
+Students will then learn to use diamond-encrusted drill bits to incorporate their pebbles or agates into jewelry such as pendants, necklaces, bracelets, and rings.
 Sterling silver wire, chain, tubing, and sheet will be used to fabricate unique pieces of jewelry based on each student’s own design theme.
-Discover the song of the jeweler’s saw, the hum of the drill, the intrigue of cold connections, and the thrill of a finished piece using these age-old techniques, and go home with at least six handmade works of art to wear…truly treasures from the North Shore.
+Students will discover the song of the jeweler’s saw, the hum of the drill, the intrigue of cold connections, and the thrill of a finished piece using these age-old techniques, and go home with at least six handmade works of art to wear...truly treasures from the North Shore.

 Some soldering skills will be introduced.
 Good hand-eye coordination and vision (or magnification) are fundamental for this course.